-GraphFunction f = functions[function];
+GraphFunction f = functions[(int)function];

 Why use *= 0.5f instead of /= 2f?

 Both approaches are mathematically equivalent, but multiplication instructions are quicker than division instructions.
 If you're performing a lot of calculations inside loops, it's a simple optimization to make.
 It's not necessary for this tutorial, but it's a fine habit.
 You can go ahead and replace the division in MultiSineFunction too.